Tiger quoll

-The tiger quoll (Dasyurus maculatus), also known as the spotted-tail quoll, the spotted quoll, the spotted-tail dasyure, native cat or the tiger cat, is a carnivorous marsupial of the quoll genus Dasyurus native to Australia.
+The tiger quoll (Dasyurus maculatus), also known as the spotted-tailed quoll, spotted quoll, spotted-tailed dasyure, or tiger cat, is a carnivorous marsupial of the quoll genus Dasyurus native to Australia.
 With males and females weighing around 3.5 and 1.8 kg, respectively, it is the world's second-largest extant carnivorous marsupial, behind the Tasmanian devil.
 Two subspecies are recognised; the nominate is found in wet forests of southeastern Australia and Tasmania, and a northern subspecies, D. m. gracilis, is found in a small area of northern Queensland and is endangered.

+The tiger quoll commonly preys on small mammals, insects, birds, domestic poultry and large marsupials such as wombats.
+It mostly hunts live prey but occasionally scavenges when the opportunity arises.
+The tiger quoll kills its prey by executing a killing bite to the base of the skull or top of the neck, depending on the size of the prey.
+The species is listed as near-threatened on the IUCN Red List, and is primarily threatened by habitat loss caused by human activities.

 Taxonomy

 The tiger quoll is a member of the family Dasyuridae, which includes most carnivorous marsupial mammals.
 This quoll was first described in 1792 by Robert Kerr, the Scottish writer and naturalist, who placed it in the genus Didelphis, which includes several species of American opossum.
-The species name, maculatus, indicates this species is spotted.
+The species name, maculatus is the Latin word for "spotted", which refers to the animal's mottled fur pattern.

+The tribe Dasyurini, to which quolls belong, also includes the Tasmanian devil, the antechinus, the kowari, and the mulgara.
+Genetic analysis of cytochrome b DNA and 12S rRNA of the mitochondria indicates that quolls evolved and diversified in the late Miocene between 15 and 5 million years ago, a time of great diversification in marsupials.
+The ancestors of all current species had diverged by the early Pliocene, around 4 million years ago.